huandichen/huandichen.github.io/_projects/stay_upright.md

 **This project investigated how people maintain bicycle balance when sensory information becomes uncertain or unreliable.**

-My role in this project involved collecting and analysing behavioural data, mainly using MATLAB.

 Although the project comes from sensorimotor control rather than language research, I found it conceptually connected to my broader interest in ambiguity resolution.
 In reading, people sometimes encounter sentences that are temporarily misleading and need to revise their interpretation.
 In balance control, people may similarly encounter a moment of uncertainty: for example, when visual information is no longer sufficient (e.g., through a blindfold), they need to adjust their strategy and rely more on other sources of information, such as proprioceptive feedback, to remain stable.

 <div class="row">